 The primary goal of Academic Services is to support, encourage, and challenge our students in their efforts to learn and be successful at Lycoming College and beyond.
-Our programs and services include ARC 100 (a zero-credit study skills workshop that meets for seven weeks each semester), the Academic Resource Center and its Writing Center and Math Center, subject tutoring program, study group program, services for students with disabilities, group and one-on-one meetings with students, and a program for students on academic probation.
+Our programs and services include ARC 100 (a zero-credit study skills workshop that meets for seven weeks each semester); the Academic Resource Center and its Writing Center and Math Center, subject tutoring program, study group program, and services for students with disabilities; and a program for students on academic probation.